mets/METS-primer/Chapter-3.md

 NOTE: `<FLocat>` is an empty element.
 The location of the resource pointed to MUST be stored in the xlink:href attribute.

-#### File location -- attributes

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-LOCTYPE (*string/R*): Specifies the locator type used in the xlink:href attribute.
-Valid values for LOCTYPE are: *ARK, URN, URL, PURL, HANDLE, DOI, OTHER*.

-OTHERLOCTYPE (*string/O*): Specifies the locator type when the value OTHER is used in the LOCTYPE attribute.
-Although optional, it is strongly recommended when OTHER is used.

-USE (*string/O*): A tagging attribute to indicate the intended use of the specific copy of the file element represented by the `<FLocat>` element (e.g., service master, archive master).
-A USE attribute can be expressed at the `<fileGrp>` level, the `<file>` level, the `<FLocat>` level and/or the `<FContent>` level.
-A USE attribute value at the `<fileGrp>` level should pertain to all of the files in the `<fileGrp>` A USE attribute at the `<file>` level should pertain to all copies of the file as represented by subsidiary `<FLocat>` and/or `<FContent>` elements.
-A USE attribute at the `<FLocat>` or `<FContent>` level pertains to the particular copy of the file that is either referenced (`<FLocat>`) or wrapped (`<FContent>`).

-Additional information on the following XLink attributes can be found on the W3C website.

-xlink:href (*URI/O*): Technically optional, this attribute provides the URI indicating where the content file represented by the parent file can be located.
-The xlink:href should always be present in this context if the `<FLocat>` is to have any meaning or use.
-This attribute is defined as part of the xlink:simpleLink attribute group.

-xlink:role (*URI/O*): This attribute serves a semantic purpose.
-If present, it specifies the URI of a resource that describes the role or function of the xlink:href link.
-This attribute is defined as part of the xlink:simpleLink attribute group.
-It must be a URI reference as defined in IETF RFC 2396, except that, if the URI scheme used allows for absolute and relative forms, the URI portion must be absolute.

-xlink:arcrole (*URI/O*): If present this attribute serves a semantic purpose.
-It specifies the URI of a resource that describes the pertinent arc or pointer to the remote resource.
-While more likely to be used in arcLinks than simpleLinks, this attribute nonetheless is defined as part of the xlink:simpleLink attribute group.
-This must be a URI reference as defined in IETF RFC 2396 and, if the URI scheme used allows for an absolute or a relative form, the URI portion must be absolute.

-xlink:title (*string/O*): Used to describe the meaning of a link or resource in a human-readable fashion, this attribute serves a semantic purpose.

-xlink:show (*string/O*): Within a simpleLink this attribute signals behavior intended to traverse to the simpleLink's single remote ending resource.
-It must contain one of the following values: *new, replace, embed, other, none*.

-xlink:actuate (*string/O*): Specifies behavior within a simpleLink, signaling behavioral intentions for the traversal to simpleLink's single remote ending resource.
-It must contain one of the following values:
-*onLoad, onRequest, other, none*.

 #### File Location -- example